Sunday, 10 May 2020

 Worse was to follow in 2011-12 as the side was relegated from the Wiener Stadtliga to Oberliga A. However, SV Wienerberg regrouped and returned twelve months later after seeing off Sportunion Mauer on the final round of matches to secure promotion as Fabio Santos Da Silva Marques finished as top scorer.

-A fifth place finish was achieved in 2014-15 before a further sponsorship deal saw the club rebranded as Young Style Soccerclub Wienerberg as the Stadtliga title was lifted in 2015-16 under coach Peter Schiller as Stefan Lerner banged in the goals.
+A fifth-place finish was achieved in 2014-15 before a further sponsorship deal saw the club rebranded as Young Style Soccerclub Wienerberg, as the Stadtliga title was lifted in 2015-16 under trainer Peter Schiller, as Stefan Lerner banged in the goals.

-Wienerberg were denied promotion owing to financial reasons despite being crowned as champions as Claus Schönberger was appointed as head coach in July 2016 with Schiller dropping down in an assistant role with the club taking the title SV Wienerberg in 1921.
+Wienerberg were denied promotion owing to financial reasons, despite being crowned as champions, as Claus Schönberger was appointed as chief trainer in July 2016, with Schiller dropping down in an assistant role, with the club taking the title SV Wienerberg in 1921.

-After a mid table ending the side finished in sixth place in 2017-18 with the forward partnership of Thomas Helly and Rene Mjka causing havoc to opposing defences.
-The position was improved upon by one place in 2018-19.
+After a mid-table ending, the side finished in sixth place in 2017-18 with the forward partnership of Thomas Helly and Rene Mjka causing havoc to opposing defences.
+The position was improved by one place in 2018-19.

 My visit